 Then, if you look past the tray, you can see the reclaimed ladder we built.

-It can be hung or left leaning on the wall to show case vintage goodness, like my doilies, or towel, or drying herbs, or hung over a table for funky lighting… you get the idea.
+It can be hung or left leaning on the wall to showcase vintage goodness.
+I like to display my doilies, or towels, or drying herbs.
+Or, how about hung over a table for funky lighting… you get the idea.
 So many uses!

-Next, if you look up above that is our cute farmhouse decor left from the spindle feet of the repurposed side table.
+Next, if you look up above that is our cute farmhouse decor.
+All made from the left over from the spindle feet of the repurposed side table.

 After painting it in gray, we added a piece of hardboard and then some burlap signs on the awesome laminated burlap that makes it easy for sticking in your printer.
 I love that stuff and we think this came out so cute.
 Don’t you?